27 Marketing Portfolio Examples (And Why They Work in 2026)

 You look at the site and see a cohesive design, and can just read the info underneath if you want to learn more.
 Aesthetic, simple, to-the-point.

-11. James Debbah
+14. James Debbah

 James is a digital marketing strategist, focusing on driving data-driven brand growth through social media, ads, SEO, email marketing, and more.

-He not only says that at the top but follows up right away with a more detailed list of his skillsets.
+He not only says that at the top but follows up right away with a more detailed list of his skill sets.
 Just click any of them to learn more, including impressive achievements in that area, like the "54.1% increase in brand followers, and a 545% increase in monthly revenue on Amazon" he mentions for his work in social media.

-Pair that with a professional yet super friendly photo of James and you have the recipe for a quick any easy YES to a potential collaboration.
+Pair that with a professional yet super friendly photo of James, and you have the recipe for a quick any easy YES to a potential collaboration.

-12. Gabbie Shaw
+16. Gabbie Shaw

 Similar to others, Gabbie starts with a really strong tagline, emphasizing the benefits of her services: business growth for her marketing clients.
 She pairs it with a happy yet professional picture of herself, building rapport from the get-go.